harshitaparihar15-a11y/Hospital/Readme.md

 - readmissions within 30 days at `11.16%`
 - late readmissions after 30 days at `34.93%`
 - emergency and inpatient history as strong utilization signals
-- age-group variation in readmission risk
+- age-group variation in readmission risk: Highest at 80-90 group
 - insulin change behavior and specialty-level performance patterns

 ### Why This Matters